nexus9601/nexus9601/README.md

 - 👋 Hi, I’m @nexus9601
-- 👀 I’m interested in Data Science and Machine Learning
+- 👀 I’m interested in Data Science and Data Engineering
-- 🌱 I’m currently learning DS & ML
+- 🌱 I’m currently learning DS & DE
-- 💞️ I’m looking to collaborate on DS, ML, Web Development
+- 💞️ I’m looking to collaborate on DS , UI & UX , Data Analyst
-- ⚡ Fun fact: Student of Btech CSE with specialization in DS & ML
+- ⚡ Fun fact: Student of Btech CSE with specialization in DS & DE

 ### :hammer_and_wrench: Languages and Tools :
 <div>